conda-forge/category_encoders-feedstock/README.md

 Feedstock license: BSD 3-Clause

+Summary: A collection sklearn transformers to encode categorical variables as numeric

-Summary: A set of scikit-learn-style transformers for encoding categorical variables into numeric by means of different techniques.
+A set of scikit-learn-style transformers for encoding categorical variables into numeric with different techniques.
+While ordinal, one-hot, and hashing encoders have similar equivalents in the existing scikit-learn version, the transformers in this library all share a few useful properties:

+- First-class support for pandas dataframes as an input (and optionally as output)

+- Can explicitly configure which columns in the data are encoded by name or index, or infer non-numeric columns regardless of input type

+- Can drop any columns with very low variance based on training set optionally

+- Portability: train a transformer on data, pickle it, reuse it later and get the same thing out.

+- Full compatibility with sklearn pipelines, input an array-like dataset like any other transformer

 Current build status
 ====================